thuanvu301103/CO3061_Introduction_to_AI_Assignment/README.md

 - Actions: Add a queen to any square in the leftmost empty column such that it is not attacked by any other queen.
 - Algorithms:
   1. Evaluate the initial state: No queen has been place on the chessboard.
 Then put initial state on the top of a stack
-  2. Take the state on the top of the stack and add to visited list
+  2. Take the state on the top of the stack and add to visited list.
+If that state is the solution then end algorithm
-  3. Create a list of successor state of that state by applying legal action.
+  3. Create a list of successor states of that state by applying legal action.
 Add all of them on the top of the stack
   4. Repeat (2.) and (3.) until the stack is empty or there are no more actions that can be applied
 - Implementation (using Python):
   1. Initial function:
     + The number of queen: ```self.n```